CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 Each sequence record has four lines.
 The first is the sequence name, beginning with `@`.
 The second is the nucleotide sequence.
 The third is a comment line, beginning with `+`, and which here only contains the sequence name again (it is often empty).
 The fourth are [phred-scaled base quality scores](https://en.wikipedia.org/wiki/Phred_quality_score), encoded by [ASCII characters](https://drive5.com/usearch/manual/quality_score.html).
 Follow the links to learn more, but in short, the quality scores give the probability a called base is incorrect.

-## 3. Quality Control Using Sickle
+## 3. Quality Control Using Trimmomatic

 Sickle performs quality control on illumina paired-end and single-end short reads data.
 To check the options provided by sickle program:
 ```bash